Skip to main content

 Beyond monitoring, there are practical considerations: pricing in CAD vs. USD (a $35 USD plan is roughly $48 CAD at current exchange rates), warranty and return shipping across borders, and the availability of local customer support.

 If all else is equal, a Canadian-monitored system offers a more direct emergency response path.
-Three of the five systems reviewed here (Holo Alert, TELUS, and Lifeline Canada) offer Canadian-based monitoring.
+Five of the seven systems reviewed here (Holo Alert, Lifeline Canada, TELUS Health, Senior Protection, and SOS Medic) operate with Canadian-based monitoring.
 Life Assure is Canadian-owned but hasn't publicly confirmed their monitoring centre location.
-Medical Guardian operates exclusively from the U.S.

 How Fall Detection Works (and Why It Matters)